 Having a few different wire cutter sizes is also a good idea.
 Use them to untangle packing wire and other messy hazards.
 You can also use them with electrical tape or connectors to splice a bad wire long enough to get to the repair shop.

 Electrical tape is one of the most versatile trucker tools on the road.
 Not only can it keep those emergency splices together, but it can also bind bundles of wire and other items together.
 Always have a roll or two with you.

 You might need electrical wire to make temporary repairs to a wiring harness, whether for a light fixture or your radio or CB.
 Make sure to get a variety of colors to help identify one wire from another.

 13. Light test kit

 It’s not worth the ticket to risk having a light out.
-Carry a simple light-test kit to determine what lights are good and which ones have failed.
-Replace dead lights right away, so you don’t get pulled over.
+Carry a simple light-test kit to determine which lights are good and which ones have failed.
+Replace dead lights right away so you don’t get pulled over.

 Not only are sledgehammers great for unsticking stuck fifth wheels or other fasteners, but they’re also good for quick tire-pressure checks.
 Just strike each tire and listen for the same “tone” as a full tire.
 The longer you’re on the road, the easier it will get to identify.
 Check trailer tires quickly at each fuel stop.

 15. Pressure gauge